cpetrilla01/portfolio/README.md

 # Setting up local environment

 1. Clone this repo.
-2. In the same directory, run `npm install`.
-This will also run the gulp tasks to generate the `dist` folder.
+2. Run `npm install`.

 ## Developing new features

-1. Run `node server.js` to start your server.
+Run `npm start` to start your server.
+This also starts the Webpack watcher.
-2. Run `gulp watchAll` to compile templates, JavaScript, and CSS in the `dist` directory when files change.
-Restart the watcher if you add new files.

 ## Deploying

-Heroku will automatically deploy new changes as they are pushed to the `master` branch of this repo.
+Commit the changes to the `master` branch.
+The Webpack build will run as part of a pre-commit hook, and that will build the `dist` folder locally.
+After pushing the changes, the GitHub will refresh the site via Pages.